fontsource/fontsource/registry/README.md

 - Provenance comes from Git history, not prior generated metadata.
 - Each provider owns its directory; one adapter never changes another provider's records.
-- Removed Google families remain buildable but are marked `deprecated`.
+- Removed provider families remain buildable but are marked `deprecated`.
 - Replaced families retain their own sources; `replacedBy` recommends an active successor and never aliases its binaries.
 - `github` provenance can recover a missing source from an exact commit;